D3lt4lph4/papers/docs/flow/CompressedDomainHighwayVehicleCountingRegression.md

 All of these hand crafted features are then used to estimate the number of vehicles on screen.

 **Regressions**: Using the aforementioned features, they carry regressions to predict the number of cars on the screen.
 More specifically, a double classification is first carried to select the best train regressor for a given image (high, medium, low density for the first classifier and border  classes for the second).
-Once the regressor is selected, the count is calculated and then, an estimated count is calculated through temporal regression (see image bellow).
+Once the regressor is selected, the count is calculated and then, an estimated count is calculated through temporal regression (see image below).

 ![Regression Pipeline](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/flow/CompressedDomainHighwayVehicleCountingRegression/regression.png "Regression Pipeline")